-Euro Standard Date the standard was introduced Euro 2 January 1996 Euro 3 1 st January 2000 until 31 st December 2004 Euro 4 1 st January 2005 until 31 st August 2009 Euro 5 1 st September 2009 until 31 st August 2014 Euro 6 1 st September 2014
+Euro Standard Date the standard was introduced Euro 2 January 1996 Euro 3 1st January 2000 until 31st December 2004 Euro 4 1st January 2005 until 31st August 2009 Euro 5 1st September 2009 until 31st August 2014 Euro 6 1st September 2014(new approvals) September 2015 (most new registrations)

-It is also important to note that some vehicle manufacturers introduced the Euro Ratings to their vehicles before the due dates above.
+It is also important to note that some vehicle manufacturers introduced the Euro Ratings to their vehicles before the due dates above (I.e. it is possible that a vehicle could be rated as a Euro 5 before the 01/09/2009 depending on the make/model.
 Details of Euro ratings can be found on vehicle V5 or V5C log book)

-It should be noted from the 1st January 2027 the Licensing Authority will only issue "brand new or Transferred" vehicle licences if the vehicle is fully electric, or hydrogen powered or any other approved renewable fuel by the Licensing Authority.
+All new vehicles being licenced after 1 January 2027 will be required to be electric or hydrogen fuelled or run on approved renewable fuel (included hybrid).
+This is in line Newport City Council Climate Change Plan 2022-27 Theme 4: Transport & Mobility.
 It is anticipated that all Hackney Carriage and Private Hire Vehicles will be required to be electric or run on an approved renewable fuel by approximately 2030 in accordance with Government strategies.

 (Clearly 2030 date is approximate) but it is important to highlight this to trade so they can prepare long term business plans to coincide with "greener" taxis.